bootdotdev/blog/content/golang/using-go-generate-to-deploy-multi-process-apps.md

 ## Can We Do More?

 Have more steps in the build process?
-Go generate is quite flexible, lets build the production docker image as well (assuming we have a Dockerfile in the root of the project):
+Go generate is quite flexible, lets's build the production docker image as well (assuming we have a Dockerfile in the root of the project):

 ```go
 package main